bschoening/python-driver/README-dev.rst

 * Tag the release.
 For example: ``git tag -a 1.0.0 -m 'version 1.0.0'``
 * Push the tag and new ``master``: ``git push origin 1.0.0 ; git push origin master``
 * Update the `python-driver` submodule of `python-driver-wheels`, commit then push.
-This will trigger TravisCI and the wheels building.
+* Trigger the Github Actions necessary to build wheels for the various platforms
 * For a GA release, upload the package to pypi::

     # Clean the working directory